-• Understand vector spaces.

-- Understand linear transformations between vector spaces. - Understand that every vector space is isomorphic to the coordinate vector space over its base field. - Understand that every linear transformation can be represented by a matrix. - Understand that every matrix multiplication is composition of linear transformations. - Understand that matrix diagonalization is achieved through a similarity transformation and is a matrix representation relative to a basis of eigenvectors. - Understand that eigenvalues are a property of a linear transformation and are independent of representation as a matrix. - Better understand the general concept of an algebraic structure.
+- Understand vector spaces. - Understand linear transformations between vector spaces. - Understand that every vector space is isomorphic to the coordinate vector space over its base field. - Understand that every linear transformation can be represented by a matrix. - Understand that matrix multiplication is composition of linear transformations. - Understand that matrix diagonalization is achieved through a similarity transformation and is a matrix representation relative to a basis of eigenvectors.